Jon Berti Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Braves pitching staff ranks 16th in MLB.
+- The Braves' 3.32 team ERA ranks fourth among all league pitching staffs.

-- The Braves have the sixth-ranked team ERA among all league pitching staffs (3.47).
+- Braves pitchers combine to surrender 15 home runs (0.7 per game), the second-fewest in baseball.

-- The Braves give up the second-fewest home runs in baseball (15 total, 0.7 per game).
+- Morton makes the start for the Braves, his fifth of the season.
+He is 2-2 with a 3.22 ERA and 17 strikeouts in 22 1/3 innings pitched.

-- Strider gets the start for the Braves, his fifth of the season.
-He is 2-0 with a 2.45 ERA and 36 strikeouts in 22 2/3 innings pitched.
+- The righty's most recent appearance came on Wednesday against the San Diego Padres, when he threw six innings, surrendering one earned run while giving up five hits.

-- In his last appearance on Wednesday, the right-hander tossed six scoreless innings against the San Diego Padres while surrendering one hit.
+- In four games this season, the 39-year-old has put up an ERA of 3.22, with 6.9 strikeouts per nine innings.
+Opponents are batting .289 against him.

 © 2023 Data Skrive.
 All rights reserved.